expr:class='"loading" + data:blog.mobileClass'>

 At that moment of excitement, King David forgot to seek God’s will or ask for His approval on this idea.
 Little did he know that this would cost the life of Uzzah, one of Abinadab’s sons.
 David gathered 30,000 of the best men and went to get the Ark of God from Kiriath-Jearim.
 It was on a hill in the house of Abinadab.
 The problem began when they placed the Ark of God on a cart drawn by oxen instead of transporting it on the shoulders of the Levites as God had instructed in Numbers 7:9.

 (Click this link to learn more about the Ark of God, Lesson – 11, The Ark of God).
 Even among the Levites, only the sons of Kohath could carry the Ark of God.
 In Numbers 7:7-9 we can read that, carts and oxen were given to the sons of Gershon and Merari for their services in the Tabernacle.
 The sons of Kohath were not given carts or oxen because they had to carry the Ark of God and other holy objects on their shoulders.
-The Kohathite priests knew how to transport the Ark of God and knew the ramifications if they didn’t do it the correct way.
+The Kohathite levites knew how to transport the Ark of God and knew the ramifications if they didn’t do it the correct way.

 Instead of taking the Ark of God to Jerusalem, King David placed the Ark in the home of a man named Obed-Edom the Gittite, and it remained there for three months (2 Samuel 6:10–11).
 King David soon heard that, during the three months that the Ark of God stayed in Obed-Edom’s house, the Lord blessed Obed-Edom and his entire household.
 When King David saw that God had blessed Obed-Edom because of the Ark, he was no longer afraid of the Ark of God.